walcht/nRF-transmitter/README.md

 ![Transmitter Picture][transmitter-picture]

 A generic transmitter based on ESP32 \ Arduino boards using nRF24 transceiver module.
-This project aims to provide an extremely simple to use and build transmitter for remotelly controlling RC vehicles: be it a drone, an RC airplane or even an RC car.
+This project aims to provide an extremely simple-to-use-and-build transmitter for remotelly controlling RC vehicles: be it a drone, an RC airplane or even an RC car.
-The components used in this project are the cheapest available.
-They are super easy to find anywhere.
+The components used in this project are the __cheapest__ available.
+They are also __super easy to find anywhere_.
+This project proves that you can build a somewhat decent remote controller with the cheapest available components.

 This remote controller was mainly used to control __drones__ and __RC airplanes__ thus you'll hear the terms: `Throttle`, `Pitch`, `Roll` and `Yaw` a lot!
 You don't need to be familiar with these terms.
 These are just 4 values that this remote controller sends for controlling a drone \ RC airplane.